Minerals, and it's All-Change

-To conclude, and in my humble opinion, In order to ensure a natural, evolution-appropriate absorption of what's needed, into the bloodstream to then be utilised directly by the cells, thereby avoiding stressing the already fragile equine metabolism, inorganic natural minerals in sulphate form have to be the better choice.
+To conclude, and in my humble opinion, In order to ensure a natural, evolution-appropriate absorption of what's needed into the bloodstream to then be utilised directly by the cells, thereby avoiding stressing the liver biotransformation process and the already fragile equine metabolism, inorganic natural minerals in sulphate form have to be the better choice.